 - Stronachlachar by Loch Katrine in the beautiful Loch Lomond and Trossachs National Park offers an escape from the crowds at the other end of the loch.
 Famous for the steam boat that sails its way up and down the loch, there are bikes for hire at the south end and those up for a bit of exercise will make it the 13 miles to Stronachlachar where they can sail back to their starting point.

 - Loch an Eilean , Rothiemurchus near Aviemore is a lovely 4 mile circular walk around this beautiful loch.
 Enjoy the canopies of the stunning Caledonian Pine Trees as you gaze out on the castle at the centre of the loch.

 - Sutherland Grove is north of Oban and a delightfully mystical woodland fantastic for mushroom foraging if you go there at the right time of year.
 Near another favourite Inn, the Pier House at Port Appin, a walk followed by a pint and some delicious seafood sitting outside with the dog looking across to the island of Lismore is bliss!

-- Achmelvic to Lochinver is a lovely walk across the headland from the stunning white beaches at Achmelvic (where there is a campsite) across the rock strewn hill and lochans down to the little fishing port of Lochinver.
+- Achmelvich to Lochinver is a lovely walk across the headland from the stunning white beaches at Achmelvich (where there is a campsite) across the rock strewn hill and lochans down to the little fishing port of Lochinver.
 At 5 miles, its a lovely walk for all the family and you can all treat yourself to a pie at the infamous Lochinver Larder where there are at least 30 different pies!

 Please note that if you are taking your dog up a hill please be aware of any sheep around the hillside and put your dog on a lead.
 Likewise, we recommend staying out of fields with any livestock as dogs can cause a lot of distress to them.